yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 <div class="try-it">
   <h2>Try It: Flexbox Froggy</h2>
   <p>Work your way through Levels 1 - 4 of <a target="blank" href="https://flexboxfroggy.com/">Flexbox Froggy</a>.</p>
-  <p>Make sure to check in with your partner every few levels to see if they need any help!</p>
 </div>

 ## Align Items